psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

    - Comprehensive logging of request/response details for troubleshooting
    - Timeout handling to detect connection issues quickly
    - Specific error messages for common failure scenarios (server not available, network issues, etc.)
+   - Exception handling for TaskCanceledException (timeout), HttpRequestException (network issues), and general exceptions
+   - The LoadsheetResult class provides detailed information about the success or failure of the operation
+   - HTTP status codes are captured and included in the result for better diagnostics
+   - Response content is captured and included in the result for error analysis

 4. **Loadsheet Data Usage:**
    - Loadsheet data is received via dataref subscription callbacks
    - The system subscribes to the preliminary and final loadsheet datarefs
    - When a loadsheet is received, an event is raised to notify interested components
    - The loadsheet data can be sent to ACARS if enabled
+   - The loadsheet data is parsed from JSON to a dynamic object
+   - The LoadsheetReceived event includes the type of loadsheet (Preliminary or Final) and the data
+   - The GsxController handles sending the loadsheet data to ACARS if enabled
+   - The ACARS client formats the message appropriately for the selected ACARS network

 ### Catering Service Door Flow
 1. GSXController monitors catering service state via LVAR callbacks